What is Palkuainen?

 Tempeh is a compact fermented "cake" of cooked dehulled legumes tied together by mycelium of the fungus Rhizopus oligosporus (a mould).

-Palkuainen makes 4 kinds of tempeh: 1) green pea tempeh 2) lupin tempeh 3) mixed tempeh with yellow peas, lupins and roasted oats 4) another mix called Tempe Quattro: faba beans, roasted buckwheat, dehulled hemp seeds and flax seeds.
+Palkuainen makes 3 kinds of tempeh: 1) green pea tempeh 2) lupin tempeh 3) mixed tempeh with faba beans, roasted buckwheat and dehulled hemp seeds.
 These are finnish versions of soya tempeh, the staple food of Indonesia.
 The ingredients are local except the fungus travels from Java.

 Tempeh is rich in protein and vitamins, lupin tempeh also in dietary fiber.
 Tempeh has good taste and is highly digestable.
 It is easy and fast to cook with tempeh, also the price is reasonable.